ay-ay-vasilev/SDL2Game/README.md

 - Refactor the debug draw methods
 - Deal with strings and string_views
 - CMake, cotire, CPM ?
+- Change Entity id from int to uint?

 Future plans:
 - Add a second container for Sprites that should not be outlined? (sword swings)